betalgo/openai/Readme.md

 Notes:
-I couldn't find enough time to test all the methods or improve the documenations.
-My main target was make fine-tunig avalibale.
-If you hit any issue please report it or pull request always appricater it
+I couldn't find enough time to test all the methods or improve the documentation.
+My main target was to make fine-tuning available.
+If you hit any issue please report it or pull request always appreciated.